-Does your job demand specific training in Broadcast and Operational Meteorology, yet you cannot return to college?
-If so, join over 350 others who have enrolled in the Broadcast and Operational Meteorology program via distance education.
-The Broadcast and Operational Meteorology Program (BOMP) provides a student with a wide variety of meteorology courses.
-The program is designed for individuals working as broadcast meteorologists who need additional formal education in meteorology.
+Does your job demand specific training in broadcast and operational meteorology, yet you cannot return to college?
+If so, join more than 350 others who have enrolled in the Broadcast and Operational Meteorology Program online at Mississippi State.
+The program provides a wide variety of meteorology courses and is designed for individuals working as broadcast meteorologists who need additional formal education in meteorology.

-While the vast majority of our BOMP students are television or radio weathercasters, we do have many others enrolled who are in other fields.
-Newspaper reporters, educators, military personnel, National Weather Service employees, and private sector meteorologists, as well as general hobbyists, are enrolled.
-While it is designed to complement weather training received in the military, military meteorological training is not a requirement for the program.
-This program is for anyone seeking to further develop skills in operational, applied meteorology.
+While the vast majority of our students are television or radio weathercasters, we do have many who are in other fields.
+Newspaper reporters, educators, military personnel, National Weather Service employees and private sector meteorologists, as well as general hobbyists, are enrolled.
+While designed to complement weather training received in the military, military meteorological training is not a requirement for the program.
+This degree is for you if you’re seeking to further develop skills in operational, applied meteorology.

 “I grew up enthralled by the weather.
 As a child, I would pretend to be a meteorologist at the Houston Museum of Natural Science – one of the local news affiliates had a weather exhibit there.
 I had to put my dream on hold, but it's been lifted.
 Traditional schooling was not going to happen for me, but online schooling did.
 A well-known, traditional university offering a well-respected meteorology program?
 Yes!
 I highly recommend it to anyone who is willing to work hard for an excellent education.
 Thank you, Mississippi State!”